 Use simple sentences

-Unless they are basic, universally accepted abbreviations, acronyms and abbreviations should be spelled out the first time they are used in the abstract.
+Acronyms and abbreviations should be in full out the first time they appear in the abstract.

 Before submitting, ask one or more colleagues to read the abstract and offer constructive criticism.